TOURED OR RECORDED WITH

 During that time, Matt also took lessons with studio legend, Bernard Purdie, who changed Matt's perspective on time and groove forever.

 Next, Matt moved to Los Angeles to take his career to the next level.

 He has divided his time playing live and recording in the pop/rock world and has also been producing music in his own studio.

-He has worked with artists and producers such as Canadian icon Buffy Sainte-Marie, Chris Shiflett (from the Foo Fighters), Christopher Cross, Lisa Loeb (with whom he recorded a grammy winning album in 2018), Deana Carter, Glen Ballard, Alphonso Johnson, Lucy Hale, Kiki Ebsen, Kevyn Lettau and Inbar Starr.
+He has worked with artists and producers such as Canadian icons Sarah McLachlan and Buffy Sainte-Marie, Chris Shiflett (from the Foo Fighters), Christopher Cross, Lisa Loeb (with whom he recorded a grammy winning album in 2018), Deana Carter, Glen Ballard, Alphonso Johnson, Lucy Hale, Kiki Ebsen, Kevyn Lettau and Inbar Starr.